Manasa54321/aps-portfolio/README.md

 ### Knowledge Graphs
 Knowledge Graphs (Graph Database) are specifically developed and used for modelling relationships between entities, such as user interactions, social connections, and content recommendations.

+---

+# Recommendation Systems

+A Recommendation engine or recommendation system is an information filtering tool that provides the most relevant suggestions regarding products or services to various customers.
+A recommendation engine generally uses machine learning algorithms to collect and analyze user activities such as their preferences, search history, and others.
+Knowledge graphs also play an important role in such systems in an OTT.

+## Knowledge Graphs

+A knowledge graph, also known as a semantic network, represents a network of real-world entities—such as objects, events, situations, or concepts—and illustrates the relationships between them.
+This information is usually stored in a graph database and visualized as a graph structure, prompting the term "knowledge graph."

+### Graph Representation

+Knowledge graphs can be represented in various forms, including:
+- Adjacency lists
+- Adjacency matrices
+- Triple stores
+- Edge lists

+### Graph Traversal Algorithms

+#### Depth-First Search (DFS) and Breadth-First Search (BFS)

+DFS and BFS are used to explore nodes and relationships in the graph.
+They are useful for finding related entities or paths between nodes.
+The time complexity for both DFS and BFS is O(V + E), where V is the number of vertices and E is the number of edges in the graph.

+### Similarity Scores

+Similarity scores are generally determined by the cosine similarity algorithm.

+### Pathfinding Algorithms

+OTT platforms utilize algorithms like Dijkstra’s Algorithm and A* to calculate the shortest path between nodes in the knowledge graph.
+For instance, if a user has shown a preference for action movies directed by a specific director, Dijkstra’s Algorithm or A* can efficiently navigate the knowledge graph to recommend other action movies directed by the same director or featuring similar actors.

+#### Dijkstra’s Algorithm and A*

+Both Dijkstra's Algorithm and A* Algorithm have a time complexity of O((V + E) log V) with a binary heap, where V is the number of vertices and E is the number of edges in the graph.

+## Conclusion

+Knowledge graphs and graph traversal algorithms are essential components of recommendation systems in OTT platforms.
+They enable efficient exploration of relationships between entities and facilitate accurate and personalized recommendations for users.

 * * *

 ### Prerequisites